Data Centers in Argentina

 The Argentine energy sector is a sophisticated mix of traditional and sustainable sources, providing a stable foundation for industrial data center operations.

-Average Cost Of Power: Industrial electricity: $0.07/kWh – as of December 2025.
+Average Cost Of Power: Industrial electricity: $0.07/kWh – as of January 2026.
 This rate is competitive within the South American context, helping operators manage overhead while maintaining high density cooling.
-The grid is powered by approximately 65% fossil fuels and 30% renewables.
+The grid is powered by approximately 65% fossil fuels and 30% renewables as of January 2026.

 Power Grid Reliability: Major data center corridors in Buenos Aires and Pilar utilize well-engineered utility feeds with multi-substation support.
-While national grid challenges occasionally occur, the specific zones used for Tier III facilities are historically resilient.
+While national grid challenges occasionally occur, the specific zones used for high tier facilities are historically resilient as of January 2026.

 Market Access, Business & Tax Climate